 Dr. Apelles, a translator of ancient texts, has made an unsettling discovery: a manuscript that has languished for years, written in a language that only he speaks.
 Moving back and forth between the scholar and his text, from a lone man in a labyrinthine archive to a pair of beautiful young Indian lovers in an unspoiled and snowy woodland, David Treuer weaves together two love stories.
 Enthralling and suspenseful, The Translation of Dr. Apelles dares to redefine the Native American novel.

 David Treuer is Ojibwe from the Leech Lake Reservation in northern Minnesota.
-The author of three previous novels and two books of nonfiction, he has also written for The New York Times, Los Angeles Times, Esquire, Slate, and The Washington Post, among others.
-He has… More about David Treuer
+The author of four previous novels, most recently Prudence, and two books of nonfiction, he has also written for The New York Times, Los Angeles Times, Esquire, Slate,… More about David Treuer

 People Who Read The Translation of Dr. Apelles Also Read